openego/eGon-data/docs/data/mobility_demand.rst

   studies conducted in previous projects.
 * High-power charging: The basis for the allocation of fast charging stations are the locations of existing petrol stations obtained from OSM [OSM]_.
-The locations are ranked by the traffic volume of streets within a 900 m radius.
+The locations are ranked randomly at the moment.

 The necessary input data is downloaded from `zenodo <https://zenodo.org/records/6466480>`_.